afstanton/geodesic/docs/Analysis/Baseline.md

 ## Questions for Path Definition
 - What specific financial goal constitutes "Point B"? → See [[Interim Goals]] and [[Long Term Vision]]
-- Should we focus on immediate income generation vs. longer-term career rebuilding? → Analysis in [[SaaS Market Analysis - Marketing Analytics vs Business Intelligence]]
+- Should we focus on immediate income generation vs. longer-term career rebuilding? → Analysis in [[SaaS Market Analysis: Marketing Analytics vs Business Intelligence]]
 - How can we best leverage the unique combination of advanced chemistry background + extensive web development experience? → See [[SaaS Factory Strategy]]
 - What are the fastest routes to $3k+/month sustainable income? → Detailed in [[Business Intelligence SaaS]] and [[Marketing Analytics SaaS]]